-The focus of wild horse management has also expanded to place more emphasis on achieving rangeland health as measured against the RAC Standards.
+The focus of wild horse management has also expanded to place more emphasis on achieving rangeland health as measured against the RAC

+Standards.
 The Northeastern Great Basin RAC standards and guidelines for rangeland health are the current basis for assessing rangeland health in relation to management of wild horse and livestock grazing within the Elko, Ely and Battle Mountain Districts.
-Adjustments to numbers, season of use, grazing season, and allowable use are based on evaluating achievement of or making progress toward achieving the standards.
+Adjustments to numbers, season of use, grazing season, and allowable use are based on evaluating achievement of or making progress toward achieving the standards as well as objectives set forth in RMPs.

-The present condition of the vegetation resources is characterized by a lack or absence of many of the key perennial species that are part of the Potential Natural Community for these areas, especially in the lower elevations that receive lower precipitation levels.
+The Diamond Complex has an estimated population of 813 wild horses.
+Resource damage is occurring in portions of the Diamond Complex due to excess animals.
+The present condition of the vegetation resources is characterized by a lack or absence of many of the key perennial species that are part of the Potential Natural Community for these areas, especially in the lower elevations that receive lower precipitation levels, and widespread areas that have burned by wildfire.
 While the present livestock grazing system and efforts to manage the wild horse population within AML has helped reduce past historic soil impacts and has improved current soil resource conditions, the current overpopulation of wild horses is resulting in areas of heavy vegetative utilization, trailing and trampling damage, and prevents BLM from managing public lands within the Diamond Complex for rangeland health and for a thriving natural ecological balance.

 Over the next 10-20 year period, reasonably foreseeable future actions that could cumulatively affect wild horses include gathers to remove excess wild horses in order to manage population sizes within the established AML ranges.
 Gathers could be conducted by helicopter or through bait or water trapping.
-These gathers could continue on a two year schedule, retreating with fertility control as described for the Proposed Action.
+These gathers could continue on a 2-3 year schedule, retreating with fertility control as described for the Proposed Action.
 Another scenario which could occur would be to repeat gathers every 3-5 or 5-7 years with or without fertility control.
 Future gathers could also involve adjustment of sex ratios to slow population growth.
-A Herd Management Area Plan (HMAP) could also be completed which would establish short and long-term management and monitoring objectives for the HMAs and their habitat.
+A Herd Management Area Plan (HMAP) could also be completed which would establish additional short and long-term management and monitoring objectives for the HMAs and their habitat.
 Future improvements in habitat could result in increases to AMLs in any or all of these HMAs.
-Any future wild horse management would be analyzed in appropriate environmental documents following site-specific planning with public involvement.